Skip to content

 8. You are now asked about your current device: do you trust it or not?

-9. If this device is a shared computer (e.g. university computer where you have to delete cookies) or if you are using incognito or private windows, please do not trust it: click No. This means that you will need to enter your one-time password (OTP) every time you log.
+• Click No: If this device is a shared computer (e.g. university computer where you have to delete cookies) or if you are using incognito or private windows.
+This means that you will need to enter your 6-digit code every time you log.

-10. If this device is your own laptop and you are using a secure network, you can trust it: click Yes.
-This will allow you to log in without Second Factor Authentication (2FA) for 7 days.
+• Click Yes: If this your own device and you are using a secure network.
+This will allow you to log in without additional authentication for 7 days.

 If you have trusted your device, you have to enter a name for this device.
-This name must be unique but can be anything you want.
+This name can be anything you want, but it must be unique (e.g. you cannot have two devices with the same name).

-1. Scan the QR code with your authenticator app.
+9. Scan the QR code with your authenticator app.
 Then enter the 6-digit code provided.
-You may give your device a name.

 alt text